danforthcenter/plantcv/docs/visualize_pseudocolor.md

     - max_value  - Maximum value (optional) for range of the colorbar.
     - axes       - If False then the title, x-axis, and y-axis won't be displayed (default axes=True).
     - colorbar   - If False then the colorbar won't be displayed (default colorbar=True)
+    - padding    - if "auto" (default) and an obj is supplied, then the image is cropped to an extent 20% larger in each dimension than the object.
+An single integer is also accepted to define the padding as a percent increase in each dimension of the object extent

 - **Context:**
     - Used to pseudocolor any grayscale image to custom colormap
 - **Example use:**